Vintage Snow Shoe as a Rustic Christmas Wreath

 Doesn’t it look lovely?
 I’m so glad it worked out.
 I no longer have my patchwork flannel wreath from last year, so this is a festive and unique replacement “wreath”.

 And see, as promised, here it is hanging on the wall in my in-laws’ mountain cabin.
-(Photo is from the rental page.)
+(Photo is from the old rental page)

 down by the river cabin